Fleet GPS Tracking: How It Works and Why Every Business Needs It

 How Fleet GPS Tracking Works Behind the Scenes

 With the best fleet tracking systems, the software's user interface is intuitive and user-friendly.
 The developers often strive to create apps and dashboards that require no detailed instruction manuals.
 The hope is that end users can figure everything out by tapping or clicking around.
-Despite this simplicity on the front end, the technology powering it is often remarkably sophisticated.
+Despite this simplicity on the front end, the GPS technology powering the system behind the scenes is often remarkably sophisticated.

-Behind the scenes, everything begins thousands of miles above the Earth.
-The GPS satellites continuously broadcast their positions and the exact times it takes to send and receive signals.
-The GPS tracking device uses a mathematical process called trilateration to calculate its exact location, speed, and direction.
+Behind the scenes, everything begins thousands of miles above the Earth, where the global navigation satellite system relies on over 30 satellites in orbit.
+The GPS satellites continuously broadcast their positions and timing data, and a gps receiver in the tracking device uses satellite signals from multiple satellites with a mathematical process called trilateration to determine location, speed, and direction.
+Ground control stations help keep that timing and positioning accurate and reliable.

-For this data to reach the cloud and, eventually, your office, most fleet GPS tracking systems today use cellular networks.
+For gps fleet tracking work to happen, this data reaches the cloud through satellite navigation, internet-connected hardware in the vehicle, and cellular networks.
 Just like your smartphone uses mobile networks to stream data, the vehicle tracker uses cellular data networks to transmit its coordinates to a cloud server.
 Because modern cellular coverage is vast and reliable, these data packets can be sent and received almost instantaneously.

 The platform then receives this raw data.
 Before presenting it to the end user, it processes the data so it can be displayed clearly on a dashboard.
 From there, you can expect to see real-time location updates on a digital map that reflects the vehicle's route, along with customer stops or traffic delays.
-In short, fleet GPS tracking works in four steps.
+In short, GPS tracker work and fleet tracking work come down to four steps.
 Satellites pinpoint the vehicle, the tracker calculates its location, a cellular network sends that data to the cloud, and the software turns it into a live map you can act on.

 The Operational Problems Fleet GPS Tracking Solves

 Businesses don't adopt new technology just because it's interesting.
 They adopt fleet GPS tracking to solve specific, costly problems.
-The four it addresses most directly are limited visibility into vehicle activity, inefficient dispatching and routing, wasted fuel from idling and unnecessary mileage, and the inability to verify completed work.
+The four it addresses most directly are limited visibility into vehicle activity, inefficient dispatching and routing that reduce travel time, lower fuel consumption, and cut vehicle wear-and-tear, wasted fuel from idling and unnecessary mileage, and the inability to verify completed work.

-For example, in service and delivery businesses, the daily grind of managing a mobile workforce can be a bottleneck to overall growth.
+For example, in delivery companies and service fleets, the daily grind of managing a mobile workforce can be a bottleneck to overall growth, which is why businesses use fleet vehicle tracking for efficiency and safety.
 The most pressing issue is the classic limited visibility into vehicle activity.
 This inevitably leads to inefficient dispatching and job routing.
 Drivers may inadvertently cross paths, take highly congested routes, or double back on territory they just covered, wasting valuable time.
 These are the types of problems GPS fleet tracking was meant to address.

 Another common problem businesses face is overspending on fuel, much of which is often wasted.
-Excessive idling and unnecessary mileage add up, but they’re hard to track if you don’t have the constant oversight offered by fleet GPS tracking.
+Excessive idling and unnecessary mileage add up, but they're hard to track if you don't have the constant oversight offered by fleet GPS tracking.
 Drivers might leave engines running while parked or take long detours.
-And then there’s the persistent difficulty of verifying completed work.
+Driver behavior monitoring also supports driver safety by tracking speeding and harsh driving, and GPS tracking can reduce speeding events by 48.6%, which also improves road safety across your fleet.
+And then there's the persistent difficulty of verifying completed work.
 If a customer says a tech never arrived or arrived late, the business has no empirical data to either confirm or refute the claim.

 Imagine an urgent plumbing emergency is called in.
 Without tracking, a dispatcher has to call three different technicians to find out who is closest.
 With real-time tracking, the dispatcher simply looks at the live map, instantly identifies the nearest available van, assigns the job directly, and accurately tells the customer that help will arrive in precisely twelve minutes.